jinalpatel29/coding_rocks/README.md

-Loveful: A MEAN Stack Group Project
+Lovefool: A MEAN Stack Project
 =====================================

 A social app that recommends events from user interests and availability as well as Yelp API.
 Uses Angular front end, Express server and MongoDB.